There are three pillars of SEO that will make your life vis-à-vis to Google much easier.

-I came up with this last year when I was giving a talk in Melbourne, Australia, and it struck me that if we have empathy for the beast, If we think about what Google needs, what Google is trying to do, it might make our lives easier because what we’re trying to do is help Google to help us.
+I came up with this in 2019 when I was giving a talk in Melbourne, Australia, and it struck me that if we have empathy for the beast, If we think about what Google needs, what Google is trying to do, it might make our lives easier because what we’re trying to do is help Google to help us.

-So Google’s three fundamental problems are understanding what it is we’re offering, evaluating the credibility of the solutions it has found and evaluating the suitability of your content representing those solutions in its product (the SERP).
+So Google’s three fundamental problems are understanding what it is we’re offering, evaluating the credibility of the solutions it has found and evaluating the deliverability of your content as the best solution in its product (the SERP).

 Google needs to understand who you are and what your offer is in order to be able to present it to its user.